pdemonaco/duplicacy-setup/windows-setup.md

 3. Finally, you need to run at least one backup to get the encryption password stored so the system can use it for subsequent executions.

     ```powershell
+    # Note that '-vss' won't work unless you ran this session as an administrator
     duplicacy backup -hash -threads 8 -stats -vss
     ```